-All our Eddyline kayaks are built in Burlington, WA USA.
+Eddyline kayaks are built in Burlington, WA, and Queretaro, Mexico.

 Eddyline’s Carbonlite material is a high-performance, co-extruded plastic laminate that is proprietary to Eddyline Kayaks.
 It is first made into a two-layer flat sheet with an ABS substrate for the “muscle” and a hard, abrasion and UV resistant exterior composed primarily of pigmented and clear acrylic.

 First, each laminate sheet of Carbonlite is heated until it is pliable .
 Then using vacuum suction, we form each sheet over a custom mold that shapes the sheet into the deck or hull of a kayak which is then cut and trimmed to size.
 We use the same process to form and trim the seat bases, seat backs, bulkheads, and coamings of our sit-inside kayaks.
 The kayak decks are rigged with deck ties, decklines, bungees, hatch rings and coamings.
 The decks and hulls are fused together with a chemical weld and bulkheads are installed in our sit inside boats.
 The kayaks get outfitted with their foot braces, soft goods (seat pads and back pads), and hatch covers.
 A thorough cleaning and quality control inspecition is the last step before each kayak is packaged for delivery.
 You can see the process in our facility tour video.